 ‘Maybe so,’ smiled Mortrissant, ‘but I’m still going to try.’

 She’d shown them of course, Mortrissant doubted she could have done anything else after they’d given her a few cups of what she begged from them and the taste had come back.
 By the time the victim’s body had stopped twitching she’d ranted and raved plenty.
 Mortrissant had never seen anything like the rafts other occupant either; not in the southern seas or the frozen landlocked oceans of the north.
 It was clear the castaway had been feeding off it.
-But it had been the map in its hand that had really got their attention; every Cyrillic letter full of futures buried in its ink.
-It had taken him a week to sleep easy after that.
+But it had been the map in its hand that had really got their attention; every Cyrillic letter full of the secrets buried in its ink.
+It had taken him a week to sleep after that.

 ‘With this, I can find the place where it all starts.’